-To be able to evaluate the quality of sound, we played and listened.
-We tried out the same songs in several playing styles on each instrument back-to-back to compare and contrast tone, volume, and resonance.
+To evaluate the quality of sound, we played and listened.
+We tried out the same songs in several playing styles on each instrument back-to-back to compare tone, volume, and resonance.
 Tone has to do with the balance of wave frequencies supported by each instrument.
 Tone is usually broken up into three regions: highs, mids, and lows.
 Resonance is how long the sound lingers (reverberating inside the guitar's body) before it disappears.
 Tone can be a subjective category, but we tried to keep the beginner in mind, and looked for a beautiful sound that would motivate a new player to stick with the instrument.
-We know all too well that learning guitar is difficult enough, and that an unpleasant or lifeless sound will only be more discouraging.
+We understand that learning guitar is difficult enough and that an unpleasant or lifeless sound can make doing so even more challenging.

-We found that the highest scorers for quality of sound were the Fender FA-125 the Jasmine S35 and the Yamaha JR1 FG.
-The Fender FA-125 had the most balance between highs, mids, and lows, and a clean articulation that allowed each string to ring out without being overpowered by the others.
+We found that the highest scorers for quality of sound were the Fender FA-125, the Jasmine S35, and the Yamaha JR1 FG.
+The Fender FA-125 offered the most balance between highs, mids, and lows and a clean articulation that allowed each string to ring out without being overpowered by the others.
 This really lent itself to bright strumming as well as beautiful, even fingerstyle playing.
 We gave the Jasmine S35 an equal rating.
-While it was more heavily weighted towards the "lows" or bass region, it did surpass the Fender in volume and resonance and was more fun for rock-and-roll styles and louder playing.
-The Yamaha JR1 FG had as impressive of a balance as the Fender with less volume and resonance due to the smaller body size.
+Although it was more heavily weighted towards the "lows" or bass region, it surpassed the Fender in volume and resonance and was more fun for rock-and-roll styles and louder playing.
+The Yamaha JR1 FG supplied an impressive balance like the Fender, but with less volume and resonance due to the smaller body size.

-Putting the guitars aside, we also wanted to determine the usefulness and value of the accessory kits included with each instrument.
-Frequently online retailers try to convince us that more is better, and we don't want you to be fooled by unnecessary add-ons.
-We thoroughly tested each individual tool, cross-checking them with (our own) accessories of a higher price point to see how they held up.
-We gave points for higher-quality accessories that will actually be used often, and took points away for cheap add-ons that were sure to end up in the trash before long.
+Setting the guitars aside, we also wanted to determine the value and usefulness of the accessory kits that come with each instrument.
+Frequently online retailers try to persuade us that more is better, and we don't want you to be fooled by unnecessary add-ons.
+We thoroughly tested each individual tool, cross-checking them with our own premium accessories to see how they compared.
+We gave points for higher-quality accessories that will actually be used often and took points away for cheap add-ons that were sure to end up in the trash before long.

 Most guitars came with the following standard items: a gig bag, a strap, an extra set of strings, and some picks.
-So, any additional add-ons that were worth the trouble of shipping counted as more points.
-The Yamaha JR1 FG took the cake for accessory bundles, including all of the standard items we mentioned, as well as some very important, but overlooked accessories like a capo (incredibly useful) a string winder, used when changing strings, and a pick holder, which is great for keeping picks in one handy place or for performing onstage.
+So, any additional add-ons that were worth the trouble of shipping counted for some more points.
+The Yamaha JR1 FG took the cake for accessory bundles, including all of the standard items we mentioned, as well as some very important but overlooked accessories like a capo (incredibly useful), a string winder for changing strings, and a pick holder, which is great for keeping picks in one handy place or for performing onstage.
 Second place for best accessories goes to the Fender FA-125.
-All of the standard items were Fender brand, like the strap and the picks, which is something you would pay extra for in the store.
+All the standard items were Fender brand, like the strap and the picks, which is something you would have to pay extra for in the store.
 These brand-name versions were well-made and seemed more durable than their off-brand counterparts.
-On top of that, this kit included an instructional DVD full of helpful tips for beginners.
-The Jasmine S35 was tied for second place, as it came with an identical bundle from Austin Bazaar, full of Fender-brand accessories.
-Though we preferred the included Martin strings as well as the addition of a music book for further learning, the gig bag for this guitar was cheaper and thinner than the Fender's.
+On top of that, this kit includes an instructional DVD full of helpful tips for beginners.
+The Jasmine S35 tied for second place because it came with an identical bundle from Austin Bazaar, full of Fender-brand accessories.
+Though we preferred the included Martin strings as well as the addition of a music book for further learning, the gig bag for this guitar is cheaper and thinner than the Fender's.

-We know firsthand that learning to play the guitar is not about instant gratification.
-It takes a lot of patience and hard work before you are able to produce a beautiful sound.
-Your guitar and all of the gear you buy to use with it should inspire you so that this challenge is an exciting one.
+We know firsthand that learning to play the guitar can be a long, frustrating process.
+It takes a lot of patience and hard work before you can produce a beautiful sound.
+We think your guitar and all the gear you buy to use with it should inspire you so that this challenge is an exciting one.
 All of our testing was carried out by life-long musicians with highly trained ears and with your first experience in mind.
-We hope that our research helps you to make an informed purchase and end up with a guitar that you'll love for a lifetime.
+We hope that our research helps you to make an informed purchase, so you end up with a guitar that you'll love.